DaggLo/frontend-nanodegree-mobile-portfolio/README.md

 ```
 $ gulp
 ```
 - Final code will be in the _/build_ folder.
+Source code is in the _/app_ folder.

 ## Contacts
 some-mail@some-mail-service.com